DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxRangeSelector/1 Configuration/scale/marker/label/label.md

 ---
 ---
 ##### shortDescription
-Defines the options that can be set for the text that is displayed by the scale markers.
+Defines the properties that can be set for the text that is displayed by the scale markers.

 ---